 Taking Advantage of Water

 Now that you are aware of the benefits found in water, wouldn't you want to take advantage of that?
-All this time, the minerals such as calcium, magnesium, sodium, and fluoride are just lurking there waiting to be consumed.
+All this time, minerals such as calcium, magnesium, sodium, and fluoride are just lurking there, waiting to be consumed.

 How does distilled water provide these beneficial elements?
-How can you filter water without the use of any chemicals and other tricky methods?
+How can water be filtered without using chemicals or other tricky methods?

-There are a lot of water filters available in stores.
-You just need to make sure that you purchase the one that gives you the quality of drinking water you've been looking for.
+There are many water filters available in stores.
+You should purchase the one that provides the quality drinking water you've sought.